analogdevicesinc/ai8x-synthesis/README.md

   * Pooling does not support padding.

+  * Pooling more than 64 channels requires use of a “fused” convolution in the same layer.

   * Pooling strides can be 1 through 16.
 For 2D pooling, the stride is the same for both dimensions.

   * For 2D pooling, supported pooling kernel sizes are 1×1 through 16×16, including non-square kernels.
 1D pooling supports kernel sizes from 1 through 16. *Note: Pooling kernel size values do not have to be the same as the pooling stride.*